 Traits: Native to South Africa, this large genus features small-to-medium succulents that have fleshy leaves arranged in a variety of patterns.
 Some crassulas have branching stems, while others have are low-growing plants with dense foliage that are often good ground covers.

 - Jade: Crassula ovata

 - Crassula argentea

 - C. deltoidea

-During the summer these succulents are dormant, and prefer to be kept dry.
-These easy-to-care-for plants will grow on slopes, in decomposed granite (DG), in rock gardens, and in various types of containers.
+During the summer, these succulents are dormant and prefer to be kept dry.
+These easy-to-care-for plants will grow on slopes, in decomposed granite (DG), rock gardens, and various types of containers.
 Flowers emerge on long stalks in shades of red, pink, yellow, and white, and attract hummingbirds.

 - Dudleya brittonii